top of page

 Practices can be a filter strip (grass only, or grass/forb mix) or a native riparian forest (grasses, trees, and shrubs).

-Commodity buffers cannot be burned
+Commodity buffers cannot be burned.

-Haying and mowing must occur after July 1st
+Haying and mowing must occur after July 1st.

 Incentives

-Minimum payment of $200/acre per year
+Minimum payment of $200/acre per year on eligible acres.

 Compensation for buffers will change annually, to adjust for fluctuations in higher market values.